nomilous/objective.black/ITS_A_VERY_GOOD_PLACE_TO_START.coffee.md

     I "Certainly see your point", (but) ->

-        but (there, is, one, small, problem) ->
+        but (there, Is, one, small, problem) ->

-            is there one small problem '?'
+            Is there one small problem '?'

 # Ahem!